rehierl/node-tree-outliner/1-1-relations/3-0-functions.md

 clarification

 * function - right-unique and left-total
-* injective function - unique and left-total
+* injective - unique and left-total
-* surjective function - right-unique and total
+* surjective - right-unique and total
 * bijection - unique and total

 clarification